open-feature/go-sdk-contrib/hooks/open-telemetry/README.md

 #### WithFlagMetadataDimensions

 This constructor option allows to configure dimension descriptions to be extracted from `openfeature.FlagMetadata`.
 If present, these dimension will be added to the `feature_flag.evaluation_success_total` metric.

-Note that, this configuration must be carefully coordinated with `Provider` as missing dimensions results in hook evaluation error.
+Missing metadata keys will be ignored by the implementation.

 Example usage,